THOMASELOVE/431-quizzes-2025/quiz2/README.md

 2. The Google Form Answer Sheet, where you will provide your responses, is found at <https://bit.ly/431-2025-quiz2-answer-form>.
     - It is open now, and will remain open until 12:30 PM on Wednesday 2025-12-03.
 3. The data sets relevant to the Quiz are now available.
-    - All five Quiz 2 data sets are posted to the Quiz 2 folder on our Shared Drive in the data subfolder.
+    - All five Quiz 2 data sets (along with the `Love-431.R` script) are posted to the Quiz 2 folder on our Shared Drive in the data subfolder.
     - They are also available on our [431-data page](https://github.com/THOMASELOVE/431-data).
     - The data sets used in Quiz 2 are:
         - `hosp650.csv`